tessel/t2-docs/GLOSSARY.md

 A device or part of a device which is directly controlled by another

 ## SPI
 A hardware communication protocol which uses SCK, MISO, MOSI, and SS/CS (chip select) lines.
-Learn more in the [Communication Protocols doc](/Tutorials/Communication_Protocols.html)
+Learn more in the <a href="/Tutorials/Communication_Protocols.html">Communication Protocols doc</a>.

 ## T2
 Tessel 2